Minimal models for K\"ahler threefolds: The dual K ahler cone

-Let $\pi: \hat X \to X$ be a desingularisation such that $\hat X$ is a compact K\"ahler manifold and such that $\pi$ is a projective morphism with exceptional locus a simple normal crossings divisor.
-Then there exists an effective $\pi$-exceptional divisor $D$ on $\hat X$ such that $-D$ is $\pi-$ample.
+\begin{proof} Let $\pi: \hat X \to X$ be a desingularisation such that $\hat X$ is a compact K\"ahler manifold and such that $\pi$ is a projective morphism with exceptional locus a simple normal crossings divisor.
+Up to blowing up further there exists an effective $\pi$-exceptional divisor $D$ on $\hat X$ such that $-D$ is $\pi-$ample.
 Moreover for large $N$ the class

 is strictly positive on $\overline {NA}(\hat X)$.
 By \cite[Cor.0.4]{DP04} there exists a K\"ahler form $\hat \omega$ on $\hat X$ such that

 Thus we can write

 where $\hat f \in \sA^0(\hat X)$ and $T_D$ the current of integration associated with $D$.
 Applying $\pi_*$ it follows that